 Mapping document ownership

-Each faculty owns its mapping documents and must ensure they are updated accordingly.
+Each school owns its mapping documents and must ensure they are updated accordingly.

 Curriculum Committee and/or other relevant boards will review the mapping documents when new proposals are submitted and/or when significant changes have occurred.